bradvolen/simplegym/collections/_classics4/1-4-push.markdown

 ## Notes

 - If you can perform the dips easily, try them weighted!
+- If you can't perform the dips:
+  - Some gyms will have an assisted dip machine.
+These are okay, but not great.
+  - I really like standing decline cable presses.
+Do those instead (maybe even if you can do dips)
 - The single arm pulldowns shoulder either be done:
   - with a neutral grip (like a hammer curl)
   - with palm facing upward